ArunBalaji06/laravel-learning/README.md

     APP_CLUSTER
 ```

-Next step should be web-sockets configuration
+Next step should be web-sockets configuration.

 In project directory *config/websockets.php*
 ```